Abditus0/pfSense-VLAN-Network-DMZ-Web-Server-Lab/README.md

 ## Firewall rules

-This is where the actual segmentation happens.
+This is where the segmentation happens.
 Each VLAN has its own ruleset and the rules follow least privilege.
 If a VLAN doesn't need to talk to something, it can't.

 ### Management (VLAN 10)